Hiring outside EU

 1) The employee applies for a temporary residence permit for employment in their home country and relocates after receiving the permit.
 This process can take up to 2 months.

-When hiring a foreign employee, you must usually pay a gross salary that is at least equal to the latest annual average wage in Estonia, as published by Statistics Estonia, multiplied by the coefficient 1.24 – 2 (in euros amounting to 1321,00 – 2130,00).
-These amounts remain applicable until June 16, 2016.
-The adjustment is made once a year in June.
+When hiring a foreign employee, you must usually pay a gross salary that is at least equal to the latest annual average wage in Estonia, as published by Statistics Estonia (in euros around 1201,00 in 3rd quarter of 2017).